 It’s generally safe to say that those who have been diagnosed:

-- With either a Hemiblock or a right bundle branch block will usually have an “easier” time qualifying for a traditional term or whole life insurance policy than will a person who has been diagnosed with a Left Bundle Branch Block.
+• With either a Hemiblock or a right bundle branch block, you will usually have an “easier” time qualifying for a traditional term or whole life insurance policy than a person diagnosed with a Left Bundle Branch Block.

 Additionally…

-For those that have diagnosed with either a Hemiblock or a Right Bundle Branch Block and don’t seem to be suffering from any “serious” symptoms due to their condition, it’s possible that they may be able to qualify or a Standard or Standard Plus rate.
+For those who have been diagnosed with either a hemoblock or a Right Bundle Branch Block and don’t seem to be suffering from any “serious” symptoms due to their condition, they may be able to qualify for a Standard or Standard Plus rate.

-In fact, underwriting guidelines even state that they may also be able to qualify for a Preferred rate, however in our experiences here at IBUSA, this will only happen in very rare cases which is why we don’t like quoting these rates to folks simply because we don’t want to “overpromise and under deliver”!
+Underwriting guidelines even state that they may also be able to qualify for a Preferred rate; however, in our experiences here at IBUSA, this will only happen in sporadic cases, which is why we don’t like quoting these rates to folks simply because we don’t want to “overpromise and under deliver”!

-Who have been diagnosed with a Left Bundle Branch Block, it still may be possible to qualify for a traditional life insurance policy, only now you will certainly be considered a “high-risk” applicant.
+You have been diagnosed with a Left Bundle Branch Block; it still may be possible to qualify for a traditional life insurance policy; only now will you undoubtedly be considered a “high-risk” applicant.
+This is why it would be best to be careful about “which” life insurance company you apply to so you don’t overpay for your coverage.

 The good news is…